-The Reuse Network represents a system of Approved Reuse Centres and has identified that more support needs to be given for many of the complex factors that reuse organisations must navigate, including:
+The Reuse Network represents a system of Approved Reuse Centres and it identified that more support needed to be given for many of the complex factors that reuse organisations must navigate, including:

-The Reuse Network believe that no one should be without a bed to sleep on, a cooker to cook on or a sofa to sit on.
+The Reuse Network believes that no one should be without a bed to sleep on, a cooker to cook on or a sofa to sit on.

 In 2019 alone, members of the Network repaired and reused approximately 400,000 units of electricals (65% large appliances, 10% TVs, 10% ICT, and 15% small domestic appliances and AV items) – this equated to over 17,000 tonnes of electrical equipment reused, saving 23,000 tonnes of CO2.
 Impressively, it also helped low income households save £43 million on electrical goods that they could not afford to buy new.

-The completion of this project will enable that impressive impact to be amplified even further, for years to come.
+With this project now completed, that impressive impact will be amplified even further, for years to come.